Philosophy of Humor

 We have a prosaic background of common sense and everyday reality; upon this background an unexpected idea suddenly impinges.
 But the thing is a futility.
 The comic accident falsifies the nature before us, starts a wrong analogy in the mind, a suggestion that cannot be carried out.
 In a word, we are in the presence of an absurdity, and man, being a rational animal, can like absurdity no better than he can like hunger or cold.

 Remarkably few philosophers have even mentioned that humor is a kind of play, much less seen benefits in such play.
-Kant spoke of joking as “the play of thought,” though he saw no value in it beyond laughter’s stimulation of the internal organs.
+Kant did speak of joking as “the play of thought,” but he saw no value in it beyond laughter’s stimulation of the internal organs.
 One of the few to classify humor as play and see value in the mental side of humor was Thomas Aquinas.
 He followed the lead of Aristotle, who said in the Nicomachean Ethics (Ch.
 8) that “Life includes rest as well as activity, and in this is included leisure and amusement.”
 Some people carry amusement to excess—“vulgar buffoons,” Aristotle calls them—but just as bad are “those who can neither make a joke themselves nor put up with those who do,” whom he calls “boorish and unpolished.”
 Between buffoonery and boorishness there is a happy medium—engaging in humor at the right time and place, and to the right degree.
 This virtue Aristotle calls eutrapelia, ready-wittedness, from the Greek for “turning well.”
 In his Summa Theologiae (2a2ae, Q. 168) Aquinas extends Aristotle’s ideas in three articles: “Whether there can be virtue in actions done in play,” “The sin of playing too much,” and “The sin of playing too little.”
 He agrees with Aristotle that humor and other forms of play provide occasional rest:

 As bodily tiredness is eased by resting the body, so psychological tiredness is eased by resting the soul.
 As we have explained in discussing the feelings, pleasure is rest for the soul.
 And therefore the remedy for weariness of soul lies in slackening the tension of mental study and taking some pleasure… .
 Those words and deeds in which nothing is sought beyond the soul’s pleasure are called playful or humorous, and it is necessary to make use of them at times for solace of soul (2a2ae, Q. 168, Art.
 2).

 Beyond providing rest for the soul, Aquinas suggests that humor has social benefits.
 Extending the meaning of Aristotle’s eutrapelia, he talks about “a eutrapelos, a pleasant person with a happy cast of mind who gives his words and deeds a cheerful turn.”
-The person who is never playful or humorous, Aquinas says, is acting “against reason” and so is guilty of a vice.
+Someone who is never playful or humorous, Aquinas says, is acting “against reason” and so is guilty of a vice.

 Anything conflicting with reason in human action is vicious.
 It is against reason for a man to be burdensome to others, by never showing himself agreeable to others or being a kill-joy or wet blanket on their enjoyment.
 And so Seneca says, “Bear yourself with wit, lest you be regarded as sour or despised as dull.”
 Now those who lack playfulness are sinful, those who never say anything to make you smile, or are grumpy with those who do (2a2ae, Q. 168, Art.
 4).